malani86/unet-DC-segmentation/README.md

 python gui_qt.py
 ```

 This entry point provides the same configuration fields with a responsive UI powered by PySide6.
+The **Outputs** panel lets you
+toggle Excel and histogram generation, adjust the rolling-ball background radius, and review live subprocess logs while the
+indeterminate progress bar runs.
+When processing succeeds the window automatically previews the generated `size_histogram.png`
+and any overlay images (enable **Save overlays** to populate the gallery).
+Use the **Open output folder** button once processing
+completes to jump directly to the results.

 ### Building a Windows executable